Kim Wan-sun: 2010–present: Career resurgence

 In April 2017, Kim held a solo concert at Blue Square in Seoul to celebrate her 30th debut anniversary.
 In addition, from July 1 to 3, 2022, she held a special exhibition titled 'Here I Am' at the Ulsan Exhibition Convention Center.

 In April 2025, Kim was chosen as the new model for Hyundai Pharmaceutical's dietary fiber beverage brand Miero Fiber.

 She has since released new music, including digital singles and EPs and has collaborated with artists and even written songs for other projects.

+Personal life

+Kim's one-person firm KW Sunflower (케이더블유썬플라워), founded in 2020 with her listed as representative, was reported in September 2025 to have operated for about five years without popular-culture planning-business registration.
+Coverage treated that as a suspected breach of the Popular Culture and Arts Industry Development Act (up to two years' imprisonment or a ₩20 million fine).
+A company official said the legal team had confirmed the omission and was filing the administrative registration.
+Yongin Eastern Police later sent her to the Suwon District Prosecutors' Office without detention, saying the allegation was made out.
+Later reports said registration was completed in November 2025.
+In May 2026 prosecutors issued a suspended indictment on the unregistered-agency allegation.